-Records Show Medicare Advantage Plans Overbill Taxpayers By Billions Annually
+Medicare Advantage Plans Overbill Taxpayers By Billions Annually, Records Show

 Health insurers that treat millions of seniors have overcharged Medicare by nearly $30 billion over the past three years alone, but federal officials say they are moving ahead with long-delayed plans to recoup at least part of the money.

-Note: A previous version of this story incorrectly said that America's Health Insurance Plans has argued that the Centers for Medicare & Medicaid Services should apply its audit algorithm for the years 2014 onward.
-Actually, the trade group has made no recommendation for that time period.